Mindy Lewis: 1983–1989

 In 1985, Mindy turned to shady Kyle Sampson for comfort.
 However, Kyle was only using Mindy to get information about Billy in order to take over Lewis Oil.
 When Mindy found out about his vendetta against her father, Mindy got drunk and shot Kyle in his arm.
-Not long after, Kyle invited the Lewises to a family dinner and, still under pressure, Mindy broke down and confessed to everyone what she'd done to Kyle.
+Not long after, Kyle invited the Lewises to a family dinner and, still under pressure, Mindy broke down and confessed to everyone what she had done to Kyle.
 To her surprise, Kyle protected her.
 In the meantime, when Kyle's assistant, David Preston, kidnapped Kyle and demanded $10 million, he hid the money in a juke box but Mindy found it and kept it for her own since she felt it justified all the pain Kyle caused her family.
 Later, Mindy was exposed and she was forced to return the money.
 About this time, Mindy began working at Company with Roxie and Roxie's boyfriend from Alaska, Kurt Corday.
 When Mindy fell in love with Kurt and planned to marry him, a jealous Rick alerted the authorities that Kurt was an illegal alien from Canada.
 To save Kurt from being deported, Roxie, who had married Kurt in Alaska when she was suffering from amnesia, crashed Kurt and Mindy's wedding and married Kurt herself to keep him in the country.
 The marriage was quickly annulled.
 Soon after, Billy demanded that Kurt properly propose to Mindy and give the engagement some time before having a proper wedding.

 Later in the spring of 1985, June, Warren Andrews opened up a new nightclub, the Blue Orchid.
 After Kurt asked her to marry him, Mindy, who loved the ambience of the Blue Orchid, suggested that they have a lavish wedding there.
 Kurt agreed and the date was for November 1985.
 Mindy and Kurt had a grand wedding, with Mindy in a gorgeous gown and veil and Kurt in a tuxedo with a white coat and golden pants and white gloves, and Billy gave Mindy away.
-At the reception, tragedy struck when Billy, who unbeknownst to everyone had been brainwashed by the Largo Organization, pulled a gun and aimed it at Kyle!
-When her grandfather, H.B., called out Billy's name in the ensuing melee, David Preston was shot instead!
+At the reception, tragedy struck when Billy, who unbeknownst to everyone had been brainwashed by the Largo Organization, pulled a gun and aimed it at Kyle.
+When her grandfather, H.B., called out Billy's name in the ensuing melee, David Preston was shot instead.
 Billy looked about to be convicted, until at the 11th hour, Suzette Saxon confessed to shooting and killing David Preston.